alegw/alegw.github.io/_posts/2015-10-01-social-possibilities.markdown

 categories: projects
 ---
-This content will be available later today (Thursday, February 18, 2016).
+This content will be available later today (Friday, February 19, 2016).